-- What to Do If Your Cat Has an Ear Infection
+What to Do with a Cat Ear Infection

 Cat ear infections are common and can involve the outer ear or the inner ear.
 They can be caused by ear mites, bacteria, and/or yeast organisms.
 We will review common causes of cat ear problems and help you understand what you can do if you believe your cat has an ear infection.

 Cats can get different ear problems and the symptoms can be similar, making it hard for the cat owner to know for sure the underlying problem.
 By far the most common problem of the cat ear is an infection in the exterior canal due to an ear mite infection.
 However, cats can have other types of infections and diseases.